Girls can work toward a range of amazing awards to mark their achievements

 - One skills builder stage

-- A certain number of hours of unit meeting activities: 3 hours for Rainbows, 4 hours for Brownies and 5 hours for Guides and Rangers
+- A certain number of hours of unit meeting activities: two hours for Rainbows, three hours for Brownies and four hours for Guides and Rangers.

 Each Theme award has its own specially designed badge that girls won't be able to wait to get their hands on.
 Girls and young women can track their progress in shiny badge and record books.

 There are three top awards for each section.

 - Bronze award: a girl needs to complete any two Theme awards from her current section.

 - Silver award: a girl needs to complete any four Theme awards from her current section.

 - Gold award: a girl needs to earn all six Theme awards and then do a final challenge.
 The challenge changes depending on a girl’s section and her interests.

 Taking it further